-Moorbridge Pupil Referral Service is for pupils who require Education Otherwise than at School according to the Education Act 1993.
-Moorbridge Pupil Referral Service has a PRU for Key Stage 3 and Key Stage 4 and also provides a 1:1 tuition service which provides outreach for students who are unable to attend school for a variety of medical and other reasons as well as an onsite base.

-The service also provides outreach for Young Mothers who are on maternity leave from their educational establishment.
+Moorbridge Pupil Referral Unit is for pupils who require Education Otherwise than at School according to the Education Act 1993.
+Moorbridge Pupil Referral Unit consists of Key Stage 3 and Key Stage 4 provision.
+Moorbridge also provides a 1:1 tuition service which provides outreach for students who are unable to attend school for a variety of medical and other reasons as well as an onsite base as well as Outreach for Young Mothers who are on maternity leave from their educational establishment.